 Article 13

-Transparency system for benefit-sharing
+Traceability and transparency system for benefit-sharing

 OPTION II

-1. The Scientific and Technical Body shall collect information on current international best practices relating to marine genetic resources of areas beyond national jurisdiction with a view to submitting guidelines to the Conference of the Parties.
+1. The Scientific and Technical Body shall on instructions from the Conference of the Parties, collect information on current international best practices relating to the collection and sharing of samples and data of marine genetic resources of areas beyond national jurisdiction with a view to submitting guidelines to the Conference of the Parties.
 On the basis of its findings, the Conference of the Parties may recognize these as guidelines or best practices on the collection and sharing of samples and data related to marine genetic resources of areas beyond national jurisdiction.

-2. Transparency regarding the sharing of benefits arising from the collection in situ of marine genetic resources of areas beyond national jurisdiction shall be achieved through the clearing-house mechanism by publishing and disseminating pre-collection and post-collection notifications.
+2. Traceability and transparency regarding the sharing of benefits arising of marine genetic resources collection of areas beyond national jurisdiction shall be carried out through the clearing-house mechanism.

-3. Parties shall take the necessary measures, as appropriate, to ensure that benefits have been shared in accordance with the system described under article 11 and that the following is transmitted to the clearing-house mechanism as soon as it becomes available:
+3. Parties shall take the necessary measures, as appropriate, to ensure that benefits have been shared in accordance with the system described under article 11 and that the following information is transmitted to the clearing-house mechanism as soon as it becomes available:

-(a) Pre-collection information/notification (before the collection in situ of marine genetic resources);
+(a) Pre-collection notification (before the collection of marine genetic resources);

-(b) Post-collection notification (after the collection in situ of marine genetic resources);
+(b) Post-collection notification (after the collection of marine genetic resources);

+(c) Notification at the stage of utilisation of marine genetic resources of areas beyond national jurisdiction;

-(c) Modalities envisaged to facilitate access to databases, including digital sequence information, to repositories and to gene banks;
+(d) Modalities envisaged to facilitate access to databases, including digital sequence data, to repositories and to gene banks;

-(d) Information on where scientific data are deposited and information on the transfer of knowledge.
+(e) Information on where scientific data are deposited and information on the transfer of knowledge.

-4. In case of commercialization of products based on the utilization of marine genetic resources of areas beyond national jurisdiction, Parties shall transmit to the clearing-house mechanism information received from natural or juridical persons under their jurisdiction or control on such commercialization.
+4. In case of commercialization of products based on the utilization of marine genetic resources of areas beyond national jurisdiction, Parties shall transmit to the clearing-house mechanism information received from natural or legal persons within their jurisdiction or control on such commercialization.

 5. The Conference of the Parties shall assess and review, at regular intervals, the issue of commercialization of products based on the utilization of marine genetic resources of areas beyond national jurisdiction.
 If tangible and substantial monetary benefits arise therefrom, the Conference of the Parties will explore alternatives to identify the most appropriate processes for relevant financial contributions.